adarshdigievo/pygoat/README.md

 - Perform migrations: `python manage.py migrate`
 - Run the development server `python3 manage.py runserver`
 - The project will be available at http://127.0.0.1:8000
+- Create a superuser account `python manage.py createsuperuser`
+- Login using the superuser account at http://127.0.0.1:8000.
+Now you can access the labs

 # PyGoat - Project Readme